 Dependency Resolvers in Galaxy¶

-specifies a mapping between the Galaxy web user interface and the tool command line and tool dependencies that specify
+specifies a mapping between the Galaxy web user interface and the tool command line, and (2) system tool dependencies that

-how to source the actual packages that implement the tool’s commands.
-The final script that Galaxy submits to run a job
+specify how to source the actual packages that implement the tool’s commands.
+The job script that Galaxy uses to run a job

 resolvers.
 These same dependency resolvers are used by the Galaxy administrative UI to display whether an installed